broadinstitute/cromwell/docs/developers/Centaur.md

 There are two ways to invoke the integration tests:

 * `sbt "centaur / IntegrationTest / test"` - compiles Centaur and runs all tests via sbt directly.
-*  Can also just run `centaur/ IntegrationTest / test` from the sbt terminal.
 Tests are expected to be in the `centaur/src/main/standardTestCases` directory.
-In order to run a set of specific tests, create a new subdirectory that contains the tests to run, then modify the path in the centaur `reference.conf`.
+This can be changed by modifying `reference.conf`.
 * `src/ci/bin/testCentaurLocal.sh` - runs the same tests using the continuous integration pipeline configuration.

 * Tests that require different Cromwell and Centaur configurations can be invoked by calling the various scripts in `src/ci/bin`.